joshuagryphon/plastid/docs/source/examples/count_vector.rst

     >>> import pysam

     >>> # data structure for mapping read alignments to genomic positions
-    >>> from yeti.genomics.genome_array import BAMGenomeArray, FivePrimeMapFactory
+    >>> from plastid.genomics.genome_array import BAMGenomeArray, FivePrimeMapFactory

     >>> # reader for BED-format transcript annotations
-    >>> from yeti.readers.bed import BED_Reader
+    >>> from plastid.readers.bed import BED_Reader
-    >>> from yeti.genomics.roitools import Transcript
+    >>> from plastid.genomics.roitools import Transcript

 Next, load the transcripts.
 By default, |BED_Reader|
-and the other readers in :data:`yeti` behave as iterators.
+and the other readers in :data:`plastid` behave as iterators.
 Here, we'll retrieve the transcripts as a :class:`list`::

     >>> transcripts = list(BED_Reader(open("merlin_orfs.bed"),return_type=Transcript))

 Then, load the :term:`ribosome profiling` data.
-The data are in a `BAM`_ file, which we'll load into a :class:`~yeti.genomics.genome_array.BAMGenomeArray`.
+The data are in a `BAM`_ file, which we'll load into a :class:`~plastid.genomics.genome_array.BAMGenomeArray`.
 We'll map :term:`read alignments` to the corresponding :term:`P-sites <P-site offset>`, estimating the P-site to be 14 nucleotides from the 5' end::